 5.7.7.
 The hydrocarbon analyser shall be zeroed and spanned immediately before the end of the test.

 5.7.8.
-The end of the emission sampling period occurs 24 hours 6 minutes after the beginning of the initial sampling, as specified in paragraph 5.7.6. above.
+The end of the emission sampling period occurs 24 hours 6 minutes after the beginning of the initial sampling, as specified in paragraph 5.7.6..
 The time elapsed is recorded.
 The hydrocarbon concentration, temperature and barometric pressure are measured to give the final readings CHCf, Pf and Tf for the diurnal test used for the calculation in paragraph 6.
 This completes the evaporative emission test procedure.

 6. Calculation

 6.1.
 The evaporative emission tests described in paragraph 5. allow the hydrocarbon emissions from the diurnal and hot soak phases to be calculated.
-Evaporative losses from each of theses phases is calculated using the initial and final hydrocarbon concentrations, temperatures and pressures in the enclosure, together with the net enclosure volume.
+Evaporative losses from each of these phases is calculated using the initial and final hydrocarbon concentrations, temperatures and pressures in the enclosure, together with the net enclosure volume.
 The formula below is used: